avanishd4/CarGame-CPP/README.md

 # Car-Game
-A Console based Car game using object oriented programming concepts of C++.
+A Console based Car game using object oriented programming concepts of C++. <br />

-#Basic features of the game:-
+### Basic features of the game:<br />
-Single Player game with a simple control scheme.
+Single Player game with a simple control scheme. <br />
-High-Score Leaderboard for competitiveness.
+High-Score Leaderboard for competitiveness.<br />
 Dodge incoming cars to advance score.